Off-campus Internship Registration for International Students

 Once your application has passed online review and approval by the Shanghai Exit-Entry Bureau, you will receive an email to pick up your materials from Student Mobility in room 110.
-Take those materials, including the sealed opinion letters from the CDC and your company, and bring them to Student Mobility.
+Take those materials, including the sealed opinion letters from the CCD and your company, and bring them to Student Mobility.
 They will help you get the documents needed for in-person submission at the Exit-Entry Bureau.

 Submit all documents to Exit-Entry Bureau in person and obtain the internship registration memo on your residence permit.
 This registration process will take another 7 business days.
 You can only begin your internship AFTER your passport is returned with an internship approval residence permit inside.

 Note: If you have previously registered another off-campus internship at NYU Shanghai, and you still have your registered residence permit in your passport, you can skip this step.